rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 `FileInputStream` and `FileOutputStream` override `finalize()`.
-As a result, objects of these classes go to a category that is cleaned only when a full clearing is performed by the Garbage Collector[^1].
-Since Java 7, developers can use `Files.new` counterpart to improve program performance.
-This anomaly is described as a bug by Java JDK[^3].
+As a result, objects of these classes go to a category that is cleaned only when a full clearing is performed by the Garbage Collector.[^1] Since Java 7, developers can use `Files.new` to improve program performance.
+This anomaly is described as a bug by Java JDK.[^3]

 ```java
 //Bad